databricks/spark-sklearn/README.md

 ## Example

 Here is a simple example that runs a grid search with Spark.
-See the [Installation](#Installation) section on how to install spark-sklearn.
+See the [Installation](#Installation) section on how to install the package.

 ```python
 from sklearn import svm, grid_search, datasets